Grid Math

 Temporary Variable Definition

-Temporary variables can be defined in a math expression.
-These variables exist only during the computation stage and are not saved in the output.
-To define a temporary variable, precede it with the "@" symbol (e.g., @Var1).
-Multiple temporary variables can be included in an expression.
+Temporary variables can be defined within a math expression.
+These variables exist only during computation and are not saved in the output.
+To define one, prefix the variable name with an "@" symbol (e.g., @Var1).
+You can include multiple temporary variables into a single expression.

 *The GX.NET tools are embedded in the geogxnet.dll file located in the "...\Geosoft\Desktop Applications \bin" folder.
 If running this GX interactively, bypassing the menu, first change the folder to point to the "bin" directory, then supply the GX.NET tool in the specified format.
 See the topic Run GX for more details on running a GX.NET interactively.